irisbaron/loopback-demo-zos/README.md

 - [LoopBack](https://loopback.io/) - A popular open-source Node.js framework for creating APIs
 - [npm](https://www.npmjs.com/) - package manager for the JavaScript programming language included with Node.js installation

-## Application Walkthrough

-This section provides introduction experience into Node.js, to showcase the ease of writing Node.js applications and to familiarize with LoopBack concepts and components.
-It provides a couple of paths of engagement designed for different levels of experience.

-In our scenario, the TorCC credit card company holds data regarding the members, the credit cards and the reward programs.
-It provides a rewards program in which multiple members share the reward program.
-TorCC wants to expose APIs for frontend or mobile usage, to query and manage the reward program.
-In our example, we generate 4 APIs to deal with the rewards programs:

-1. create a program
-2. query the status
-3. delete/close a program
-4. claim points

-These APIs cover the full spectrum of create, retrieve, update and delete (CRUD) functions

-While this developer journey targets z/OS users, you can create and run the application on any platform, in particular as our example data resides in memory, and is not tied to the platform.
-In practice z/OS customers probably have their data reside in DB2 or other asset on z/OS and thus will benefit from deploying the backend application on z/OS and collocating the application and the data.

-The first part provides basic steps to run the application as is and get familiarized with the APIs.
-Deploying it on a z/OS system would demonstrate that Node.js on z/OS is a first class citizen and it behaves similarly to any other platforms.
-By the end of this part, you will have setup your environment and know how to run a Node.js application and how to explore its APIs.

-The second part guides you through the steps to recreate our rewards application.
-It provides basic information about LoopBack concepts such as datasources, models and relations.
-By the end of this part you should have the knowledge to create your own simple LoopBack application.

 ## System Requirements

 **Node.js**